reactjs/react.dev/content/docs/refs-and-the-dom.md

 }
 ```

-React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts.
+React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts. `ref` callbacks will be called before `componentDidMount`.

 Using the `ref` callback just to set a property on the class is a common pattern for accessing DOM elements.
 The preferred way is to set the property in the `ref` callback like in the above example.
 There is even a shorter way to write it: `ref={input => this.textInput = input}`.